TomRutter42/TomRutter42.github.io/index.md

 ## About me

-I'm a predoc at OI.
+I'm a predoc at [Opportunity Insights](https://opportunityinsights.org/).